Manage your job settings in document automation

 Text Pattern Option

-Kingfisher allows the user to define the text pattern of the text to be extracted from the PDF document.
+DAS Content Extraction allows the user to define the text pattern of the text to be extracted from the PDF document.
 This helps the user make sure only text that match a certain pattern will be extracted.
 For example, a user might want a phone number, but a postcode gets extracted just because it was present in the same location as the postcode on a different page.
-Kingfisher provide pattern matching so that a user can make sure the text that is extracted is properly validated before it is accepted.
+DAS Content Extraction provide pattern matching so that a user can make sure the text that is extracted is properly validated before it is accepted.

 Patterns are used to match parts of the document.
 Some useful examples are below.
-For a complete reference on patterns including advanced examples see the link below.
+For a complete reference on patterns including advanced examples, see Regular Expression Language Quick Reference(opens in a new tab).

 9